Successfully sell your used car with this do-it-yourself guide.

-The strategy of slapping a sign in the car’s window, running a classified ad in the local paper and crossing your fingers isn’t going to work.
-Those days are over.
+The strategy of slapping a sign in the car’s window, running a classified ad in the local paper and crossing your fingers no longer works.

 According to J.D.
-Power & Associates, more than 2/3 of people who buy used cars surf the net during the process.
+Power & Associates, well over 2/3 of people who buy used cars surf the net during the process.

 Choosing a Used Car Website

 Most websites that list used cars charge the seller a small fee, but not all.

-AutoTrader.com charges for a simple classified with a single picture, and more for a more elaborate listing with many photos and upgrades.
+AutoTrader.com charges for a simple classified with a single picture.
+It costs more for an elaborate listing with many photos and upgrades.

 Free Websites for Selling Cars